waldo1001/crs-al-language-extension/HowToContribute.md

 when you have errors concerning the test, install mocha
 - `npm install mocha` (in the extension folder!)
 - `npm install -g mocha` (If you want to install it globally)

+# Installation - with yarn
+Install node.js

+Install yarn:
+- `npm install -g yarn`

+Install all dependencies with:
+- `yarn install` (in the extension folder)